cskeeters/base16-konsole/README.md

 1. Edit ~/.dir_colors and modify entries to remove `01;`.
 For example, `DIR 01;34` should become, `DIR 34`.
 1. Logout and log back in, or run `eval $(dircolors ~/.dir_colors)`

-A base16-vim compatible file is available for you to download if you don't need any further customization.
+A [base16-vim compatible file][dcgist] is available for you to download if you don't need any further customization.

 ```sh
 cd ~